crisis1er/firewalld-tumbleweed-config/README.md

 ---

 ## Architecture overview

-firewalld uses a **zone-based model**: each network interface or traffic source is assigned to a zone, and each zone defines what is allowed.
+> ⚠️ *If the diagram is not visible, refresh the page — Mermaid rendering may firewalld uses a **zone-based model**: each network interface or traffic source is assigned to a zone, and each zone defines what is allowed.
 This is fundamentally different from writing raw iptables rules — zones are named, reusable, and composable.

 On top of zones, **policies** handle traffic *between* zones (e.g., VM traffic toward the host).
 This makes the firewall readable and auditable at a glance.